mrsimpson/slides-vibes/slides.md

 <!--

 We all like beautiful diagrams, don't we?

+They don't only look appealing, they will help us understand what the AI will get to know later.

+If we don't do this, it's all a matter of machine-heuristics.

 [The commit of the data model, written by Amazon Q](https://github.com/mrsimpson/prompt-driven-collaborative-shopping/commit/6004e8268cba4760c1e9f1c4d9d17e0386c713bf)